Every urban community requires green spaces for recreation and municipal facilities for public use.

 Feather Reed Grass

 This ornamental grass has an upright, tidy growth habit that stays attractive year-round with tall, feathery, plume-like flower heads that change color from purple to pink to tan.
-It grows up to 36 to 60 inches in height.
+It grows to 36 to 60 inches tall.

 Groundcovers

-Groundcovers can be a good municipal landscaping addition because they reduce the need for mulching and weeding.
+Groundcovers can be a good addition to municipal landscaping because they reduce the need for mulching and weeding.

 Check out these as you seek some groundcovers for your commercial site in Greater Chicago: